-The forecasted inter-company revenue discussed above, relates to cost of revenue of certain non-Indian subsidiaries and is recorded by those subsidiaries in their functional currency at the time services are provided.
-The resulting difference upon the elimination of inter-company revenue with the related cost of revenue is recorded in other (expense) income and amounted to a net loss of \$0.5 million for the three months ended June 30, 2006.
+At September 30, 2006, the Company expects to reclassify the currently unrealized \$0.2 million of profits on derivative instruments included in other comprehensive income to earnings during the next six months.
+The forecasted inter-company revenue discussed above relates to cost of revenue of certain non-Indian subsidiaries and is recorded by those subsidiaries in their functional currency at the time services are provided.
+The resulting difference upon the elimination of inter-company revenue with the related cost of revenue is recorded in other (expense) income and amounted to a net loss of \$0.9 million and \$1.5 million for the three and six month periods ended September 30, 2006, respectively.